dallumjr/PeltierCooler/README.md

 - TMP 102 temperature sensor
 - Sparkfun Mosfet Power Control Kit.
 - CPU cooler.
+- Thermoelectric cooler (Peltier).
 - Two power supplies, one for the fan, and another for the Mosfet.

-You must have the latest version of Arduino installed.
-Processing is optional, to output serial data.
+You must have the latest version of Arduino installed, and the PID library.
+Processing is optional to output serial data.

 ## Operating
 - Set Power supply for fan to 12v, .5A